rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 **Result:** Not Applicable

 **Remediation:**
+Run the below command (based on the file location on your system) on the control plane node.
+For example,
+chown root:root scheduler
-Cluster provisioned by RKE doesn't require or maintain a configuration file for scheduler.
+Not Applicable - Cluster provisioned by RKE doesn't require or maintain a configuration file for scheduler.
 All configuration is passed in as arguments at container run time.

-### 1.1.17 Ensure that the controller-manager.conf file permissions are set to 644 or more restrictive (Automated)
+### 1.1.17 Ensure that the controller-manager.conf file permissions are set to 600 or more restrictive (Automated)

 **Result:** Not Applicable

 **Remediation:**
+Run the below command (based on the file location on your system) on the control plane node.
+For example,
+chmod 600 controllermanager
-Cluster provisioned by RKE doesn't require or maintain a configuration file for controller-manager.
+Not Applicable - Cluster provisioned by RKE doesn't require or maintain a configuration file for controller-manager.
 All configuration is passed in as arguments at container run time.

 ### 1.1.18 Ensure that the controller-manager.conf file ownership is set to root:root (Automated)